-234. ADVANCED SCENE DESIGN.
+- 234. ADVANCED SCENE DESIGN.
 Four hours credit.
 Prerequisite, F. A. 215 or equivalent.
-The techniques and problems of scenic design involving the aesthetic qualities of settings, costumes, properties, and lighting.
+The techniques and problems of scenic design involving the aesthetic qualities of settings, costumes, properties, and lighting. - 264.
+INDUSTRIAL ARTS DESIGN.

-300. INTRODUCTION TO GRADUATE STUDY.
 Four hours credit.
+Principles of design applied to the various areas of industrial arts. - 300.
+INTRODUCTION TO GRADUATE STUDY.
+Four hours credit.
 A study of the literature and techniques of research in the area of the graduate major.
 This course is required of all first quarter graduate students.
-Taught jointly with majors from Industrial Arts and Home Economics.

-308. PLASTIC DESIGN.
+Taught jointly with majors from Industrial Arts and Home Economics. - 305.
+ADVANCED COLOR THEORY.
+Four hours credit.
+Prerequisites, F. A. 105, 205, or equivalent.
+An intensive study of color and its application as a design element. - 308.
+PLASTIC DESIGN.
 Two or four hours credit.
 The theory and techniques of sculpture, with a study of the processes.
-Creative work in a choice of plastic media.
+Creative work in a choice of plastic media. - 308g.

-308g.
 WORKSHOP IN THE PRODUCTION OF AUDIO-VISUAL MATE-RIAL (Alternate Summer Sessions only).
 Four hours credit.

-Credit may also be obtained in Éducation.
+Credit may also be obtained in Education.
 A laboratory course where the student selects concepts needing illustration from instructional problems and produces audio-visual materials to illustrate these concepts.
-Materials produced are charts, graphic materials, models and exhibits, slides, recordings, and film-strips.
+Materials produced are charts, graphic materials, models and exhibits, slides, recordings, and film-strips. - 309.
+CREATIVE ACTIVITIES IN THE ELEMENTARY SCHOOL.
+Four hours credit.

+Research and creative experience in the various art activities of the elementary school art education program.

 - 313. GRAPHIC LAYOUT AND DESIGN.
 Four hours credit.
 A study of the development of letter forms, and the principles of graphic design.
 Advanced problems in lettering and composition. - 316.
 CRAFT PROCESSES AND DESIGN FOR SECONDARY SCHOOLS.
 Two or four hours credit.